 Metrics to keep track of if you want to secure your ROI

 If you want to be extra cautious and really make sure you secure your ROI there are some specific office metrics you can keep track of:

 The ideal is for your meeting rooms to be booked 60% of the time.
 Compare your space utilization today to that ideal, how does it look?

 How many coworkers attend the meetings?
 In what room?
 Most meetings have fewer participants than the room can fit.

 Can you see patterns in which rooms are booked?
 Do your coworkers have favourites?

 It’s not a question of whether you will have a return on your investment but rather how big it will be.
-By monitoring the right metrics you’ll quickly optimize your space utilization.
-Check out how Meetio's solutions can help you calculate your office space need here.
+With the help of workplace analytics you will quickly optimize your space utilization.